Stem Cell Frequently Asked Questions (FAQ)

 What is stem cell therapy?

-We aspirate the stem cells from the iliac crest bone.
-The reasons for this is that it is rich in stem cells, is safely accessed, and patients typically have minimal pain or activity limitation due to the harvest.
+We aspirate the cells from the iliac crest bone.
+The reasons for this is that it is rich in progenitor cells, is safely accessed, and patients typically have minimal pain or activity limitation due to the harvest.

-Why not placenta or umbilical cord stem cells?
+Why not placenta or umbilical cord progenitor cells?

 What about other procedures that I may have heard of, seen on TV, read on the internet?

 The FDA has established a division to regulate blood products, known as the Center for Biologics Evaluation and Research.
 Under regulation 21 CFR 1271.15(b), treatment using a patient’s own blood products is allowed by the FDA.
 Numerous devices that prepare PRP have been FDA cleared.
-Stem cell therapy, if utilizing a patient’s own stem cells, and if those stem cells are “minimally manipulated” are also allowed by the FDA.
+Cell therapy, if utilizing a patient’s own cells, and if those cells are “minimally manipulated” are also allowed by the FDA.
 The FDA still considers these treatments to be investigational.

 Is this surgery?